-1.1 Weicome!
+1.1 Welcome!

-Thank you for buying the ASUS® P4V533-MX motherboard!
+Thank you for buying the ASUS® P4VP-MX motherboard!

-The ASUS P4V533-MX motherboard delivers a host of new features and latest technologies making it another standout in the long line of ASUS quality motherboards!
+The ASUS P4VP-MX motherboard delivers a host of new features and latest technologies making it another standout in the long line of ASUS quality motherboards!

-The P4V533-MX incorporates the Intel[®] Pentium[®] 4 Processor in 478-pin package coupled with the VIA[®] VT8751 and VIA[®] VT8235 chipsets to set a new benchmark for an effective desktop platform solution.
+The P4VP-MX incorporates the Intel® Pentium® 4 Processor in 478-pin package with support for Intel®'s Hyper-Threading Technology and the Intel® Prescott CPU coupled with the VIA® VT8751A and VIA® VT8235 chipsets to set a new benchmark for an effective desktop platform solution.

-Supporting up to 2GB of system memory with PC2100/PC1600 DDR SDRAM, high-resolution graphics via integrated VIA ProSavage8 graphics and an AGP 4X slot, USB 2.0, and 6-channel audio features, the P4V533-MX is your affordable vehicle to enter the world of computing!
+Supporting up to 2GB of system memory with PC2100/PC1600 DDR SDRAM, high-resolution graphics via integrated VIA S3 ProSavage8 graphics and an AGP 4X slot, USB 2.0, and 6-channel audio features, the P4VP-MX is your affordable vehicle to enter the world of computing!